Will There Be a Secret Rapture?

 Once again, we understand more fully when we consider these verses in context.
 Starting in verse 36, Jesus warns that since we will not know just when He will return, we must be ready for it at all times.
 He urges us not to be oblivious, as people were before the Flood.
 Instead, we can be spiritually prepared for Jesus’ return.
 But still, He warns, there will be some who are prepared and others who are not.

 Verses 40-41 contrast those who heed Jesus’ warning to be prepared with those who do not.
 In verse 42 Jesus makes the point: “Watch therefore, for you do not know what hour your Lord is coming.”
 And in verse 44 He concludes the thought: “Therefore you also be ready, for the Son of Man is coming at an hour you do not expect.”
-Nothing is said of anyone being taken away to heaven in a secret rapture before the Tribulation.
+Nothing is said of anyone being taken away to heaven in a secret rapture before the Great Tribulation.
 See more about this passage in our article “What Happens After Jesus Returns?

 Warnings of troubled times, but no promise of rapture